 If you are searching for web pages that may contain rip-offs of one of your photos, that means that you should be searching for words that would appear together in a decent caption for that photo, and nowhere else.

 First, of course, you will look for your own name, in case the rippers-off have been silly enough to include it.
+This can happen when they're simply unaware that they need your permission to copy your work.

 You almost always want to put names in quote marks, thus -

-- so that the search engine will find only web pages with that name - "Jane Smith" together as a phrase - not those that merely mention a Charles Smith and a Jane Dickens.
+- so that the search engine should find only web pages with that name - "Jane Smith" together as a phrase - not those that merely mention a Charles Smith and a Jane Dickens.

 Leave it out!